-Sliding glass doors are among the most popular patio door types because they can let in more natural light than one-panel doors and won't interfere with furniture.
-Marvin Replacement’s Sliding Patio Door is customizable in 2, 3, or 4 panel configurations for up to a 16-foot wide view.
+Sliding glass doors are among the most popular patio door types.
+They can let in more natural light than one-panel doors and don't interfere with furniture.
+Marvin Replacement’s Sliding Patio Door comes in 2, 3, or 4-panel configurations for up to a 16-foot wide view.

 Sliding French Door

-A sliding French door offers the same great functionality as a Sliding Patio Door, but features the wider profile of a traditional French door.
-Marvin Replacement’s Sliding French Door comes in the same configuration options as the Sliding Patio Door.
+A sliding French door offers the same great functionality as a sliding patio door.
+But it features the wider profile of a traditional French door.
+Marvin Replacement’s Sliding French Door has 2, 3, or 4-panel configurations available.

 Inswing French Patio Door

-Inswing French doors add design appeal to a home and work well if outdoor space is tight.
-Marvin Replacement’s Inswing French patio doors come in 1, 2, or 3 panel configurations.
+Inswing exterior French doors can add design appeal and work great for smaller areas.
+Marvin Replacement’s Inswing French patio doors come in 1, 2, or 3-panel configurations.